 Swiss photographer Andreas Urscheler presents Woodcuts – Interfaces of Time, an evocative exhibition exploring the layered histories embedded in the weathered timber of alpine barns and huts.
 Urscheler focuses his lens on the cross-sections of ancient wooden beams—each image capturing the unique growth rings and textures that bear witness to decades, even centuries, of human habitation and nat...
 Read More

 In an era of accelerating environmental change, Terranova serves as both a visual testimony to the beauty of the planet and a record of their shifting state.
 Illuminated with aerial lighting rigs, each landscape is resculpted with light and shadow, carefully positioned to enhance the unique features of each location.
-By presenting familiar environments in an unfamiliar light, the project chall...
+By presenting familiar environments in an unfamiliar light, the project challen...
 Read More

 El Precio de la Tierra is an eight-year journey spanning 20,000 kilometres and 35 mining communities across Peru.
 Through encounters with both historic and contemporary mining sites, the project examines the complex relationship between Quechua communities, their land, and large-scale extraction, revealing how economic transformation has reshaped landscapes, livelihoods, and long-standing ties to ...
 Read More